To apply directly for your child's admission into COLPAI via Islington Council, click here

 - One other proof of address such as bank statement, TV Licence or credit card statement

-Islington LA will continue to co-ordinate admissions beyond the offer date.
+Islington LA will continue to coordinate admissions beyond the offer date.
 The LA will hold the Academy’s waiting list until 31 December.
-After this date, the Primary Academy Islington will maintain its own waiting list.
+After this date, Primary Academy Islington will maintain its own waiting list.

 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.

 Appellants should contact the Appeals Clerk, Primary Academy Islington for information on how to appeal.
-Applications for appeals must be lodged with Primary Academy Islington by the 15 May 2018.
-Information on the timetable for the appeals process is on our website here.
+Applications for appeals must be lodged with Primary Academy Islington by the 16 May 2019.
+Information on the appeals process is on our website here.